makrothegit/makrothegit/README.md

 ## 🚀 Current Focus

-Currently pursuing a Bachelor's degree in Computer Science while picking up a minor in Cybersecurity.
+Currently pursuing a Bachelor's degree in Computer Science while picking up a minor in both Cybersecurity and Philosophy.

 ## 💡 Fun Fact